Search

 This page explains the law on barring a parent from entering the premises of a school including how a parent can make representations about this and the consequences of breaching a bar.

-A school has the power to ban parents from school premises under certain circumstances.
+A school has the power to ban parents from school premises in certain circumstances.
 The Department for Education has issued non-statutory advice titled Controlling access to school premises.

 Do I have the right to access school premises?